Ghost Dance War: War

-Sitting Bull was killed in a shootout between Indian police and Lakota on December 15, 1890.
+Sitting Bull was killed in a shootout between Indian police and Lakota on December 15, 1890, at Standing Rock Reservation.

 In the winter of 1890, the Lakota had been beset by a series of violations of the Fort Laramie Treaty of 1851 by the US involving land divisions among tribes in South Dakota.
 Furthermore, railroads, such as the Fremont, Elkhorn and Missouri Valley Railroad and the Deadwood Central Railroad (later purchased by Chicago, Burlington & Quincy) were being built near or through traditional Sioux lands.
 There was also a dispute around the Black Hills land, where gold was found in 1874, resulting in the Black Hills Gold Rush.
 In April 1890, General Thomas H. Ruger, commander of the Department of Dakota, ordered the 8th Cavalry to establish a camp along the Cheyenne River in order to observe the Miniconjou band led by Spotted Elk, living just outside the Cheyenne River Indian Reservation in a small village they had built.
 Reports from the 8th Cavalry show that between April and August 1890, the relationship between the soldiers and the Lakota was cordial and that the band was "peaceably disposed and have committed no depredations on the settlers of Meade County".

 Standing Rock reservation

 The Standing Rock reservation also became a key point in the Ghost Dance movement.
 John M. Carignan, a Standing Rock school teacher, had reported that by October 1890, the number of his students had dwindled from 60 to just 3, saying that parents were pulling their children out of school to participate in the Ghost Dance.
 On December 14, 1890, US Indian agent James McLaughlin drafted a letter to Lieutenant Henry Bullhead, an Indian agency policeman, that included instructions and a plan to capture Sitting Bull.
 The plan called for the arrest to take place at dawn on December 15 and advised the use of a light spring wagon to facilitate removal before his followers could rally.
 Bullhead decided against using the wagon.
 He intended to have the police officers force Sitting Bull to mount a horse immediately after the arrest.

 The next morning, Indian police surrounded Sitting Bull's home before arresting him.
 Sitting Bull and his wife noisily protested in order to stall for time, which caused a crowd to converge on the scene.
-After Bullhead used force to get Sitting Bull to mount a horse, Lakota Catch-the-Bear shot Bullhead.
+After Bullhead used force to get Sitting Bull to mount a horse, Catch-the-Bear, a Lakota man, shot Bullhead.
 Bullhead and another police officer reacted by shooting Sitting Bull, killing him instantly.
 A shoot out erupted between the two sides, killing six policemen and seven Lakota.
 Two policemen, including Bullhead, died from wounds shortly after the fight.